-Does your lawn have irregular brown shaped patches through it?
-Well this could be due to lawn grubs!
+Lawn grubs make your lawn have irregular brown shaped patches through it.
 With several pests falling under the name of ‘lawn grubs’ they all share a commonality in that they wreak havoc on lawns, either as a surface dwelling or root feeding larvae.
 A seasonal issue, infestations are most prevalent in the warmer months.

-Apart from spongy and brown patches some other tell-tale signs are increased bird activity in the morning and evenings, feeding on the grubs that come out to feed at night time, and the presence of small moths above the lawn are another sign of the grubs being present.
+Apart from spongy and brown patches, other tell-tale signs are increased bird activity in the morning and evenings.
+These birds feeds on the lawn grubs that come out at night time.
+The presence of small moths above the lawn are another sign of the grubs being present.

 Some lawns hold up better than others.
 With Fescue, Kikuya and Couch grass being more susceptible and buffalo grass less so.
 Plants Whitsunday stock a range of Lawn Grub Killer in liquid and granula form.
 Please do not hesitate to pop in or call on 4946 1258